fork-commit-merge/fork-commit-merge/README.md

 ### Installing Laravel

+Install PHP:
+-   If you haven't already, you need to install [PHP](#installing-php) first to work with Laravel.

 Install Laravel:
 -   Make sure you have [Composer](https://getcomposer.org/) installed.
 If not, download and install it from the [Official Composer website](https://getcomposer.org/).
 -   After installing Composer, open your terminal and run `composer global require laravel/installer` to install Laravel.